By Rajesh Kumar Singh

 “We know… the public wants to travel in outsized amounts,” Delta Chief Executive Ed Bastian said on Friday.

-The first quarter, after the holiday travel season, tends to be the weakest season for the industry.
+The first quarter, after the holiday travel season, tends to be the weakest for the industry.

-But Delta last week said advanced bookings for each month of the current quarter is “significantly” ahead both in passenger revenue and volume compared to 2019.
+But Delta last week said advanced bookings for each month of the current quarter is “significantly” ahead both in passenger revenue and volume versus 2019.

 Demand for flights to Europe is also robust and expected to generate record spring and summer revenue, it said.